We stayed at the cabin the weekend of November 18, 2017. The ranger we met up with informed us the property was rather rustic but we found the amen...

 Description of Glamping Units

-This ultimate off-the-grid cabin rental is located in the backcountry of Navajo County, Arizona in the Painted Desert.
-It can accommodate two guests in a pillow-topped queen bed, ensuring a comfortable night's sleep.
+This ultimate, off-the-grid cabin rental is located in the backcountry of Navajo County, Arizona, in the Painted Desert.
+It can accommodate two guests, with a pillowtop, queen-sized bed that ensures a comfortable night's sleep.
 There are always clean sheets inside, but guests may need to make their beds when they arrive.
-Towels are always stocked on the shelf inside as well.
+Towels are always stocked on the shelf inside, as well.

 There is an antique gas stove that runs on propane for guests cooking needs.
 Guests must turn off the propane cylinder when they are done cooking.
 The stove will leak a little propane when not in use, but it will not cause a safety hazard for guests.
 There is also a tripod for cooking food over the campfire outside if guests prefer that.

 Guests can enjoy the comfort of this rental inside or step outside and enjoy the beauty of the Arizona countryside at all times of the day.
 Read More